UC Browser

 UC Browser is a web browser developed by mobile internet company UCWeb, a subsidiary of the Alibaba Group.
 It was the most popular mobile browser in India, Indonesia, and Mali, as well as the second-most popular one in China as of 2017.
 Its world-wide browser share as of November 2025 is 0.59% (and 1.07% on smartphones) according to StatCounter.

 Originally launched in April 2004 as a Java-only application, it was subsequently made available on a number of platforms including Android, iOS, BlackBerry OS, Java ME, Symbian, Windows Phone, and Microsoft Windows.
 As of 2020, Android is the only operating system still supported by the browser.

 Shortly after the China–India skirmishes started, the browser became the subject of privacy and security controversies and was banned in India on 29 June 2020.

 Functionality

 UC Browser is a cross-platform web browser primarily targeted at mobile phones.
 It is known for its small app size and data compression technology, making it popular in emerging markets where people tend to have mobile phones with more limited device memory and internet bandwidth.
 In particular, the browser makes use of proxy servers, which run data through UCWeb servers before sending it to the user's device, enabling data compression but also posing privacy risks.
 Additional features of the browser include cloud acceleration, multi-file format downloading, HTML5 web app and cloud syncing features, and "fast download", a feature that downloads files in multiple parts simultaneously.

 Platforms

 As of 2025, UC Browser is only available as an Android app, according to UCWeb.
+UC browser is a mobile web browser from UCWeb which Alibaba purchased in 2014.
+The development of the UC Browser has been shaped by Alibaba's broader mobile strategy since Alibaba purchased it in 2014.
+It remains mostly focused on Android devices, where it has continued to receive updates aimed at improving speed, data compression and video playback.
+Over time it has also been used as a gateway to Alibaba-linked services, reflecting the company's interest in mobile traffic and ecosystem integration.
+At the same time, UC Browser has faced periodic criticism over privacy and security issues which as impacted its reputation in various markets.
+These developments indicate that Alibaba is trying to expand beyond the basic e-commerce model to mobile internet services.
+By 2025, UCWeb was only available as an android application, while it was available as a wider platform earlier.
+Some Chinese Android application stores in 2021 removed the application.